-This recipe is a keeper and will definitely impress your family and friends!
+You had me at Lemon… and intrigued me with pull apart.
 This was so much fun to make and I felt very professional making it too!
+A show stopper with an abundance of lemon flavor throughout.
 Don’t be afraid to try it!

 Sweet Yeast Dough